greganswer/notes/Interview.md

 1. Communication skills: Does your personality match the companies’ culture?

 Throughout the interview, do the following:
-1. Ask for clarification
+1. Ask for clarification (for first 5 minutes or less)
+1. Sketch a diagram of the problem
 1. Constantly think out loud (like pair programming)
 1. Write pseudo code before actual code
+1. Consider invalid input and edge cases
+1. Write out the code
-1. Test your solution
+1. Test your solution by hand (use an input/output table)
-1. Handle invalid input

 ## Questions for code challenges